mapbiomas-brazil/user-toolkit/README.md

      style="float: left; margin-right: 10px;" />

 <ul>
-  <li>Select from the Layers menu the maps you want to view and export.
-Layers are active in the menu and appear in the default list of layers in the code editor.</li>
+  <li>Select from the Layers menu the years you want to view and export.
+Layers are active in the menu and appear in the default list of layers in the Code Editor.</li>
 </ul>
 <img src="misc/accessing-data-6.png"
      alt="Markdown Monster icon"